Build a “Serverless” Slack Bot in 9 Minutes with Node.js and StdLib

 This will fetch the

-utils.templates service that’s available open source on GitHub.
-It will run an npm installation locally for necessary files, you can read additional documentation here.
+@slack/app source from Slack’s sourcecode repository on StdLib.
+You can view the source (template) in your browser by visiting the specific @slack/app sourcecode page.
+It will run an npm installation locally for necessary files.
 Once complete, you will be instructed to enter the project directory.

 $ cd <username>/slack-app